techidaily/site-youtube-sure/source/_posts/ear-of-gaming-earnings-revolutions.md

 If you're satisfied with the edited video, click the **Export** button, then select MP4, WebM, or MP4 AV1 as the target format.
 Now name your video, choose a folder path, and export it.
 Remember that you can also directly upload videos on YouTube by clicking the **YouTube** tab.

-## Hot FAQs on Techno Gamerz

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/cKRBWf1EDZo?si=CTNd4q450biit4eM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/-Bov2KfWQ_Y?si=MnVczisgeJ-sGW2r" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Hot FAQs on Techno Gamerz

 ### 1\.
 Who earns more between Techno Gamerz and Carry Minati?